Cyprus sees Greek vote easing its path to aid

 Either option would require Cyprus borrowing a proportionately large 10 percent of its GDP.

-"We are optimistic we will get the financing we need to recapitalise the banks, whether that will be through a bilateral agreement, or through the (EU)," Finance Minister Vassos Shiarly said.
+"We are optimistic we will get the financing we need to recapitalize the banks, whether that will be through a bilateral agreement, or through the (EU)," Finance Minister Vassos Shiarly said.

 "We believe that with a new Greek government now, swifter arrangements can be made," Shiarly said.
 "Certainly the direction we think is that Greece will have a government which will retain Greece in the euro zone, and that is a very positive development, it takes away a lot of the pressure and anxiety which may come about for the euro zone system and Cyprus."